PYP for parents

 Designed for students age 3-12, the IB Primary Years Programme (PYP) provides the knowledge, concepts, skills personal attributes and the capacity to take action, all of which younger students need to equip them for successful lives, both now and in the future.

-- encourage students to develop independence and to take responsibility for their own learning
+- independence, as they take responsibility for their own learning

-- support students’ effort to gain understanding of the world and to function effectively within it
+- understanding of the world and their ability to function effectively within it

 Learning in the PYP is underpinned by six transdisciplinary themes, each selected for their relevance to the real world.
-Students explore the commonalities of human experience and investigate these themes in what teachers call a programme of inquiry.
-These six PYP themes puts students at the centre of the learning process:
+Young learners explore the commonalities of human experience by investigating these themes through a programme of inquiry.

 Who we are